schachtau/nosql-challenge/README.md

 I used the update_many query to convert latitude and longitude to decimals as instructed.
 The same function was used to convert, "Rating Value" to integers.

-This exploratory analysis of "Eat Safe, Love" gave us valuable information.
+This exploratory analysis of "Eat Safe, Love" gave us a vast amount of valuable information.

-Establishments with Hygiene Score 20:

-Displayed establishments with a hygiene score of 20, providing count, the first document, and a Pandas DataFrame.
-High-Rated Establishments in London:
+Key conclusions and valuable infoormation from this project include:
+1. Establishments with a hygeine score equal to 20

-Showcased establishments in London with a RatingValue greater than or equal to 4, presenting count, the first document, and a Pandas DataFrame.
+2. Establishments with a hygeine score greater than or equal to 4
+3. Idenification of the top 5 establishments with a,"RatingValue" of 5, organized by lowest score, and closest to the new restaraunt, "Penang Flavours"
+4. Finally, we were asked to determine the number of establishments in each local authority that have a hygeine score of 0.
+5. These will be sorted from highest to lowest and the top ten authority areas will be will be printed and flagged.